tuckn/WshUtil/README.md

 // and so on...
 ```

-Many other functions are added.
+Many other functions will be added.
 See the [documentation](https://docs.tuckn.net/WshUtil) for more details.

 And you can also use all [WshPolyfill](https://github.com/tuckn/WshPolyfill) functions.
-for example,
+For example,

 ```js
 var array1 = [1, 4, 9, 16];